tombh/flocker/docs/presentation/source/index.rst

 * Makes changes to local state so that it complies with the desired global configuration
   * Start or stop containers
   * Push volume data to other machines
-  * Add or remove routing configuration
+  * Add or remove routing and link configuration

 Managing Containers